Please reach out through another option – pick whichever suits you below.

 intervention are defined.

-The assessment of market availability of a similar product will now be governed
+The assessment of market availability of a similar product will now be governed by criteria focused on the total quantity of all supplied similar products and by calculating the average monthly volume.

 Combination